What Doesn't Kill You Can Maim: Unexpected Injuries From Opioids

 The trauma ranges from frostbite or broken bones after a fall on the ice to serious brain damage.
 Raja says many injuries from drug use don't get treated because patients who are revived never come to the hospital, and those who do are driven by their addiction to leave the hospital quickly and use again.

-"They often believe that they're just fine and they repeat the exact same circumstances that lead to the overdose in the first place," Raja says.
+"They often believe that they're just fine and they repeat the exact same circumstances that led to the overdose in the first place," Raja says.
 "And they're definitely prone to repeating the same injuries we just talked about."

-Which prompts another question for the emerging science of drug and overdose injuries: What's the effect of overdosing again and again?
+That prompts another question for the emerging science of drug and overdose injuries: What's the effect of overdosing again and again?
 Dr. Alex Walley, an associate professor of medicine at Boston University School of Medicine, offers a theory about the impact on the brain.

 "One way to think about this would be that an overdose is like a concussion, where you have a traumatic injury to the brain," Walley says.
 "If the person doesn't die, the brain recovers, but they may be, like with a concussion, more susceptible to a future event.
 And then there also may be cumulative damage that occurs."

-Damage, Walley says, that might make these patients more difficult to treat.
+That damage, Walley says, might make these patients more difficult to treat.

 Another injury that doctors see among some overdose patients is kidney failure.
-When a person spends hours in one position, blood stops circulating through muscles and they can break down, releasing chemicals into the bloodstream.
+When a person spends hours in one position, blood stops circulating through muscles and that living tissue can break down, releasing chemicals into the bloodstream.

 "They can clog up the filtration system in the kidneys," says Dr. Melisa Lai Becker, chief of the Cambridge Health Alliance emergency department in Everett, Mass.
 "And when that happens, the kidneys can shut down completely."